 The problem: You need military spouse friends who get the crazy military life.
 Keep reading because: you’ll learn exactly who you need during different seasons of military life!

 Military life has its own cycle of seasons.
 Instead of waiting expectantly for spring, we wait hesitantly for PCS orders.
 While others are longing for lazy summer days, military spouses long for their family to be complete again after deployment.

 I have been through quite a few seasons of military life.
 Probably most of them, at this point.
-After 4 duty stations, 6 deployments, 4 kids, 4 different houses, and several different jobs, I have learned that these seasons just keep repeating.
+After 5 duty stations, 7 deployments, 5 kids, and several different jobs, I have learned that these seasons just keep repeating.
 I face the same challenges and the same rewarding moments again and again.
 Unfortunately, one thing that doesn’t stay the same is the people in your life.
 I make new friends with every unit and during every deployment, but after a few years one of us always moves.